 There is currently no specific provision in the Myanmar Income Tax Law indicating the tax treatment of interest expenses.
-In current practice, interest expenses and the related financing costs are likely deductible only in the year these expenses are incurred, provided that the interest expenses incurred are commensurate with the volume of business or benefits that the taxpayer received.
-Interest expenses incurred before the commencement of business generally are not tax deductible or tax depreciable.
+In current practice, interest expenses and the related financing costs are likely deductible only in the year these expenses are incurred, provided that the interest expenses incurred are meeting the tax deductibility rules above and commensurate with the volume of business or benefits that the taxpayer received.

 There is no specific provision under the current Myanmar Income Tax Law governing the tax deductibility of bad debt.